AidanHernaman/lookbackat/README.md

-# Git and Github
+Git and Github

-# Simple exercises with git and Gitbhub
+Simple exercises with git and Gitbhub

+Learning how to work with git for my individual project